tinkajob/regression-nn/README.md

 # Usage
 ### 1. Prepare the Dataset
-Create a CSV file containing house features and prices.
+Create a CSV file containing features and target columns.

 ### 2. Configure Training
-Edit the `parameters.json` file to define the training configuration.
+Edit the `parameters.json` file (in the same folder as `dataset.csv`) to define the training configuration.
+In `def_parameters.json` file, which is in root folder, specify which dataset to train model on (name of the folder inside `datasets`, containing `dataset.csv` and `parameters.json`).

 ### 3. Train the Model
 ```